 Our education programs are facilitated by Project Officers in collaboration with expert palliative care clinical providers and health professionals.

-During the second half of 2018 PaSCE are offering a variety of new events covering various aspects of palliative care.
+During the first half of 2019 PaSCE are offering a variety of new events covering various aspects of palliative care.

 Palliative and Supportive Care Education (PaSCE)

-For a printable quick view of our 2018 July to December education see the "At a Glance" calendar (pdf, 116kb).
+For a printable quick view of our 2019 January to June education see the "At a Glance" calendar (pdf, 93kb).

 For information on details we collect, please see our Privacy Collection Statement.